Search and Surveillance Act 2012

 1. that an enforcement officer carrying out the activities authorised by the warrant may use any assistance that is reasonable in the circumstances:

-1. that an enforcement officer who, while carrying out the activities authorised by the warrant, obtains the content of a telecommunication may direct the relevant network operator to provide call associated data (as defined in section 3 of the Telecommunications (Interception Capability and Security) Act 2013) that is—
+1. that an enforcement officer who, while carrying out the activities authorised by the warrant, obtains the content of a telecommunication may direct the relevant network operator to provide traffic data that is related to that telecommunication and stored in the ordinary course of business:

 1. enter any premises, area, or vehicle specified in the warrant: